 Delfshaven in Rotterdam.
 It's about the only part of the old harbour that

 the Stukas missed in WW2.
-It's a treat.
+It is a treat.
 Look out for the tiny Lebanese

 Keep looking for more eggplant recipes.
-There are many ways to cook this so called functional food; it has many health promoting and disease preventing properties.
+There are many ways to cook this so-called functional food; it has many virtues that promote well-being and prevent disease.

 There are different spellings of baba ghanoush.

-Sesame tahini is much nicer than peanut butter, with a slightly nutty, bitter flavour.
+Sesame tahini is much nicer than peanut butter, with a slightly nutty, bitter flavour; after the eggplant the second most important ingredient in baba ghanoush.

 Ground sesame seeds makes a delicious paste called tahini, not unlike peanut butter, only nicer in my opinion.
 Sesame Tahini is found in many traditional Mediterranean dishes like baba ghanoush, not just for its flavour, but because it provides certain amino acids, often deficient in many vegetarian diets.

-What are phytosterols is a vital question to grasp; they are plant compounds with a structure very similar to animal origin cholesterol; they compete with it for absorption.
+What are phytosterols is a vital question to grasp; they are plant compounds with a structure very similar to animal origin cholesterol of animal origin; they compete with it for absorption.
 They have proven cholesterol lowering properties.
 They are present in all plant foods, but are particularly rich in the sesame seed extract in baba ghanoush.

 They have proven protective properties against prostatitis; men in particular should be eating phytosterol rich foods like baba ghanoush on a daily basis.
 Another particular good source is the avocado.